A Hashimoto's flare can be downright scary and frustrating. Here are some simple ways to deal with one.

 [DOWNLOAD FREE RECIPES, GUIDES, AND RESOURCES TO HELP MAKE PALEO, WHOLE30, AND AIP EASIER, FASTER, AND MORE DELICIOUS]

-My Paleo freebie library has a ton of stuff I've created over the 4+ years I've been blogging, including recipe books, meal plans, guides to shopping, eating on a budget, stress relief tips, special trainings, etc. It's meant to be a one-stop go-to resource for you to make this whole thing easier (because having an autoimmune disease is already hard enough!)
+My Paleo freebie library has a ton of stuff on Paleo & AIP that I've created over the 4+ years I've been blogging, including recipe books, meal plans, guides to shopping, eating on a budget, stress relief tips, special trainings, etc. It's meant to be a one-stop go-to resource for you to make this whole thing easier (because having an autoimmune disease is already hard enough!)
 Get the password here.

 *I am not a doctor or medical practitioner – just a Hashimoto's sufferer.
 This article is meant as encouragement and is not meant to replace any advice from a medical practitioner.
 Please check with your own doctor if you have any medical-related questions regarding your autoimmune disease.